 The direction of armature rotation on a shunt motor is determined by the direction in which current flows through the field windings.
-Because the shunt motor field only typically requires about 10% of the armature current at full torque, it is normally cost effective to replace the doublepole, double-throw reversing contactor with a low power transistor H-Bridge circuit (Figure 4).
+Because of the shunt motor field, typically only requires about 10% of the armature current at full torque, it is normally cost effective to replace the double-pole, double-throw reversing contactor with a low power transistor H-Bridge circuit (Figure 4).

 By energizing the transistors in pairs, current can be made to flow in either direction in the field.
-The field control circuit operates at 2 KHZ, and the armature control circuit typically operates at 12KHZ, a frequency normally above human hearing.
-This high frequency coupled with the elimination of directional contactors, provides very quiet vehicle operation.
+The field and armature control circuits typically operate at 12KHZ to 15KHZ, a frequency range normally above human hearing.
+This high frequency, coupled with the elimination of directional contactors, provides for very quiet vehicle operation.